 Build the pizza: On a lightly floured surface, roll the dough out into a 12-inch circle.
-Transfer the dough to a pizza pan, baking sheet or pizza peel that has been dusted with flour.
+Transfer the dough to a pizza pan, baking sheet or pizza peel that has been dusted with flour or semolina.
 Using your fingers, push up the edges of the dough to make a slight rim.
 Quickly spread a thin layer of the seasoned oil over the crust.
 Scatter with half of the Fontina.
 Arrange the roasted squash in an even layer on top of the cheese.
 Scatter the mushrooms evenly over the squash.
 Crumble the goat cheese over all and top with the remaining Fontina.

 If using a pizza pan or baking sheet, place the pizza in the pan on a pre-heated pizza stone in a pre-heated 450° to 500° oven.
 Bake until the crust is golden brown on the bottom and the cheese is bubbling, about 12 to 15 minutes.
 To insure a crisp crust, slide the pizza off of the pan and onto the pizza stone as soon as the crust is set (after 4 or 5 minutes).

 If using a peel, slide the pizza directly onto the preheated baking stone.
 Bake until the crust is golden brown on the bottom and the cheese is bubbling—about 8 to 12 minutes.

 When the pizza is done, transfer to a cutting board and cut into wedges and serve.